-As a small yet ambitious organization, our internships are substantive and interns' work is often featured in our education and advocacy outreach.
-Our positions are ideal for self-starters, as interns have the flexibility to work in areas in which they are most interested – be it research, activism, communications, or design.
+As a small, yet ambitious organization, our internships are substantive and interns' work is often featured in our educational, advocacy, and outreach activities.
+Our internships include the flexibility to work in a field in which the intern is most interested, be it research, activism, communications, administration, or design.